Phases of trials

 People taking part in phase 1 trials often have advanced cancer and have usually had all the treatment available to them.
 They may benefit from the new treatment in the trial, but many won't.
 Phase 1 trials aim to look at doses and side effects.
 This work has to be done first, before we can test the potential new treatment to see if it works.
-Phase 1 trials are important because they are the first step in finding new treatments for the future.

 Not all treatments tested in a phase 1 trial make it to a phase 2 trial.
 Phase 2 is sometimes written as phase II.
 These trials may be for people who all have the same type of cancer, or who have several different types of cancer.
 Phase 2 trials aim to find out